wptrainingteam/learn-wp-content/developer-learning-pathway/local-development-requirements/02-wordpress-installation.md

-# Local WordPress installation
+# WordPress installation

 ## Introduction

-Once you have decided on a local development environment, you will need to install the WordPress core files, to set up a working WordPress site.
+Once you have decided on a local development environment, you will need to install the WordPress core files, to set up a working WordPress site on your computer.

 Tools like LocalWP, DevKinsta, and VVV all include a way to automatically create a new local site, and install WordPress for you.
 To do this, you will need to check the documentation for your chosen tool, and you can skip this lesson.

 However, if you decide to use something like MAMP or XAMPP, you will need to install WordPress yourself, which you will learn in this lesson.

-While knowing how to install WordPress manually is not an essential skill, it is a good idea to understand the process.
+While knowing how to install WordPress manually is not an essential skill, it is a good idea to understand the process if you ever need to do it.

 ## Requirements